zachlandes/reddit-ai-summaries/README.md

 ## Setup

-1. Install the AI Summaries app from the Reddit App Directory.
+1. Install the AI Summaries app from the [Reddit App Directory](https://developers.reddit.com/apps/ai-summaries) (click "Add to Community" at the top)
-2. Obtain a Google AI API key:
+2. Obtain a Google AI API key (free and no credit card required!):
    - Visit [Google AI Studio](https://ai.google.dev/)
    - Sign up or log in to your Google account
    - Navigate to the API section and create a new API key
    - Copy your API key for use in the next step
 3. In your subreddit's app settings, paste your Google AI API key.
-4. Configure other settings as desired (e.g., automatic summarization, rate limits).
+4. Configure other settings as desired.
+The default rate limits are configured to work within the free tier of the Gemini API.

 ## Usage